Last Updated: July, 2016

-The Indian pharmaceuticals market is the third largest in terms of volume and thirteenth largest in terms of value, as per a report by Equity Master.
+The Indian pharmaceuticals market is the third largest in terms of volume and thirteenth largest in terms of value#.
 Branded generics dominate the pharmaceuticals market, constituting nearly 70 to 80 per cent of the market.
 India is the largest provider of generic drugs globally with the Indian generics accounting for 20 per cent of global exports in terms of volume.
 Of late, consolidation has become an important characteristic of the Indian pharmaceutical market as the industry is highly fragmented.

 India's biotechnology industry comprising bio-pharmaceuticals, bio-services, bio-agriculture, bio-industry and bioinformatics is expected grow at an average growth rate of around 30 per cent a year and reach US$ 100 billion by 2025.
 Biopharma, comprising vaccines, therapeutics and diagnostics, is the largest sub-sector contributing nearly 62 per cent of the total revenues at Rs 12,600 crore (US$ 1.9 billion).